 I love making small trees for Christmas so I decided to try some with ribbon.
 I think you are going to love making this Christmas tree ribbon DIY.

-Last week I made similar trees but used feathers.
+Happy Thanksgiving!
+I know you are all very busy with your families today so I thought it might be fun to include a fun and easy DIY.
+Last week I shared similar trees but used feathers.
 And I have also made trees with pinecones.
 Working with ribbon was very different because I manipulated the ribbon in different ways.
 The possibilities are endless!

 Christmas Tree Ribbon DIY Project

-Today I am going to share instructions so you can make these tress also.
+Today I am going to share instructions so you can make these trees too.
 But be sure to head to my Instagram this afternoon to see the video of how to make both the loop and pleated trees.

 How to Make a Christmas Tree Ribbon DIY